Careium/code-challenge-frontend/README.md

 -----------------------------

 - Description of solution.
-- Whether the solution focuses on back-end, front-end or if it's full stack.
 - Reasoning behind your technical choices, including architectural.
 - Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
 - Link to to the hosted application where applicable.